PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit.md

 3\) **Permanent redirection to a product \(301\)**: When my product is offline, I choose another product to redirect to.
 This is a "definitive" redirection and therefore this parameter is saved in the browser cache and even when I reactivate the product, the redirection can still be effective until the browser cache is cleared.
 4\) **Temporary redirection to a product \(302\)**: When my product is offline, I can choose a product to which my current product is redirected.
 The new product sheet will only be displayed when my product is offline, it is not saved in the browser cache
-5\) **No redirection \(404\)**: When my product is offline, if I try to accede to the product in font-office a message is displayed: “This product is no longer available.” and the product isn’t displayed.
+5\) **No redirection \(404 or 410\)**: When my product is offline, if I try to accede to the product in font-office a message is displayed: “This product is no longer available.” and the product isn’t displayed.
 If I click on Preview, I can see the product but a message is displayed “This product is not visible to your customers.”
 * **Target category**: This search field is displayed if you select in the dropdown Permanent redirection to a category or Temporary redirection to a category.
 There is a placeholder: “To which category the page should redirect ?”